apollo

 With the development of piles, these vessels appear like small, circular, discoloured lumps.
 They also protrude from the anal opening in some cases.
 Based on the protrusion, the condition is also divided into four categories, including first, second, third and fourth degree.

 Usually, the condition gets better within 2-4 weeks.
 However, if it persists beyond this duration, you must consult a gastroenterologist or proctologist for immediate treatment.
-Additionally, leaving your haemorrhoids untreated can result in rectal infection, blood loss, and severe comfort.
+Additionally, leaving your haemorrhoids untreated can result in rectal infection, blood loss, and severe discomfort.

-Stages of Piles
+Stages of Piles:

 • Stage 1: The anal canal lining consists of multiple soft tissues that help pass stool.
 At first, it develops swelling and drops from its position due to pressure.
 At this stage, the patient doesn’t feel discomfort or noticeable signs.